navidhsnz/PID_final_project/README.md

 ## Datasets and weights
-Here are our datasets we created and some weights for each of our models :
+Here are the datasets we created for this experiment as well as the trained models' weights:

 Dataset : [here](https://1drv.ms/u/s!AmxJyID0MPIzlZ1eQO8Wp9isMPlmOg?e=r5OoxG)